364gautham/OOAD_Presentation/shape_class in c/readme.md

 # Object Oriented Using C
  This program illustrates object oriented concepts using C.
- It demonstrates Inheritnace and POlymorphism in C using table of function pointers as Vtables
+ It demonstrates Inheritance and Polymorphism in C using table of function pointers as Vtable.

 ## Running Instructions